 “Effectively manage risk” in this case means minimizing volatility.
-Moderating those big swings up and down in your brokerage statement.
+Moderating those big swings up and down.
 So how do we do that?

-Forbes columnist Ron Carson has a perspective that makes sense especially during an extremely volatile market, like the one we’re experiencing now:
+Forbes columnist Ron Carson has a perspective that makes sense especially during an extremely volatile economy, like the one we’re experiencing now: